Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Introduction

 \section{Introduction}

-Very little is known about the dark side of the Universe and it is therefore highly desirable to be able to test the immense landscape of available dark worlds.
-Here we concentrate on the intriguing scenario that the dark side features composite sectors made by non-abelian Yang-Mills theories which are mainly gravitationally coupled.
-One of the rationals for using this kind of theories is that they are well behaved at short distances, meaning that the theories are, per se, ultraviolet complete before coupling to gravity and secondly they do not introduce new types of hierarchies beyond the Standard Model one.
-This dynamics has been employed, for example, to models of dark matter \cite{DelNobile:2011je, Hietanen:2013fya, Cline:2016nab, Cacciapaglia:2020kgq, Dondi:2019olm, Ge:2019voa, Beylin:2019gtw}.
-Here we focus on testing these dynamics via the detection of gravitational waves (GWs) in an as model-independent way as possible.
+The null search results for dark matter (DM) via direct detection and colliders suggest that it is likely that DM resides in a hidden sector which couples weakly to the Standard Model (SM) \cite{Strassler:2006im,Cheung:2007ut,Hambye:2008bq,Feng:2009mn,Cohen:2010kn,Foot:2014uba,Bertone:2016nfn}.
+Yet, very little is known about the dark side of the Universe and it is therefore highly desirable to be able to test the immense landscape of available dark/hidden sectors.
+Here we concentrate on the well-motivated scenario that the dark side features composite sectors made by non-abelian Yang-Mills theories which are mainly gravitationally coupled.
+These theories are physically motivated because the dynamics of the dark sector very naturally mimics the SM QCD featuring strong interactions.
+Furthermore, these theories are well-behaved at short distance denoted as asymptotically freedom \cite{Gross:1973id,Politzer:1973fx}, meaning that the theories are, per se, ultraviolet complete before coupling to gravity, and they do not introduce new types of hierarchies beyond the SM one.
+The latter means that the theories are stable against quantum corrections.
+This dynamics has been widely implemented to DM models \cite{DelNobile:2011je, Hietanen:2013fya, Cline:2016nab, Cacciapaglia:2020kgq, Dondi:2019olm, Ge:2019voa, Beylin:2019gtw, Yamanaka:2019yek, Yamanaka:2019aeq}.

+These type of theories are unfortunately inaccessible to current colliders or direct searches, limiting our ability to test them and therefore pin down the model underlying the dark sector.
+Here we propose to investigate the dynamics of this hidden sector via the detection of gravitational waves (GWs) in a {\it model-independent} fashion.
+We make as few assumptions as possible on the specific extensions of the SM, and assume the minimal interaction of gravity between the SM and new strongly-coupled sectors.
+Intriguingly, GWs provide a unique window for detecting the dark deconfinement phase transition\footnote{Confinement occurs at sufficiently low temperatures when gluons form composite states known as glue balls.
+At high temperature the theory deconfines the gluons by melting the composite states.
+Therefore we indicate by {\it Dark} confinement-deconfinement to the expected phase transition as function of the temperature occurring during the evolution of the universe and taking place in the hidden sector.}.